 Eyes that sit deeper under a prominent brow ridge, with the eyebrow close to the eye - creating natural shadow and intensity.

 2. Eyelid exposure and shape.
 In a relaxed, eye-level photo: how much upper lid shows above the lash line, and does the lid slightly cover the top of the iris?
-Low exposure plus a positive tilt is the combination the forums mean.
+Low exposure plus positive tilt is part of what forums usually mean, but orbital depth and lower-lid shape are separate traits.
 Our eye shape tool reads the full eye-area geometry from the same photo.
+If the fold under your brow hides the lid entirely, that trait is hooding - our hooded eyes guide has a 30-second mirror check for it.

 No exercise moves the canthal tendons or reshapes the orbital bone.
 Habitual squinting just trains expression lines.
 There is no evidence base here at all.